Why one should use version control like GIT or SVN for nearly everything

 perform proper server administration for the central repository.

-when using a central remote such as GitHub
+git when using a central remote such as GitHub or

 version.
 Just always push your changes to your remotes.
 And you can use multiple